 In a few days, check to see if it’s fermenting; look for bubbles.
 If it is bubbling, open the jar very, very carefully over a sink to let a little bit of the gas escape; if you’re rash about opening the jar, you might just end up with kimchee juice spewed all over you (you might detect the voice of experience here).
 When the gas has been relieved, reseal the jar and let it sit for another day or so.
 Then repeat the gas release procedure and refrigerate your kimchee for at least another week before eating.

-No matter who you are, you’ll find angels on your journey; Marie was one of mine.
+No matter who you are, or where you go, you’ll find angels on your journey; Marie was one of mine.

 God bless Uncle Daniel!
 If anyone can be generous to a fault it’s him, though Grandpa called it an open disposition and claimed that within the realm of reason there were people who would take advantage of such, which is how Uncle Daniel, attracting love and friendship with the best will and the lightest heart in the world, ended up with Grandpa in his new Studebaker sitting with old Judge Tip Calahan driving through the country on his way to the asylum in Jackson.
 From the word go Uncle Daniel got more vacations than anyone because they couldn’t find a thing in the world wrong with him, and he was so precious all he had to do was ask and he’d be on the branch-line train headed back to Clay County.
 Everybody missed Uncle Daniel so bad when he was gone that they spent all their time at the post office sending him things to eat.
 Divinity travels perfectly, if you ever need to know.